DevOps Certification Training Course

 Now, I will show you how Docker container can be used to prevent this loss.

-In this case, the developer will create a tomcat docker image ( A Docker Image is nothing but a blueprint to deploy multiple containers of the same configurations ) using a base image like Ubuntu, which is already existing in Docker Hub (Docker Hub has some base docker images available for free) .
+In this case, the developer will create a tomcat docker image ( An Image is nothing but a blueprint to deploy multiple containers of the same configurations ) using a base image like Ubuntu, which is already existing in Docker Hub (the Hub has some base images available for free) .
 Now this image can be used by the developer, the tester and the system admin to deploy the tomcat environment.
-This is how docker container solves the problem.
+This is how this container solves the problem.

-I hope you are now clear on What is Docker & Docker Container.
+I hope you are with me so far into the article .
 In case you have any further doubts, please feel to leave a comment, I will be glad to help you.

 However, now you would think that this can be done using Virtual Machines as well.
 However, there is catch if you choose to use virtual machine.
-Let’s see a comparison between a Virtual machine and Docker Container to understand this better.
+Let’s see a comparison between the two to understand this better.

 Let me take you through the above diagram.
 Virtual Machine and Docker Container are compared on the following three parameters: